mertvn/vnsorter/README.md

 You should probably try it with a few VNs before using it for your entire downloads folder.
 Recommended usage is to run it twice, first with autoskip, then without.

+If a move operation fails you might need to manually delete the empty folder created at the destination.

 ## Usage

 1. Install Ruby >2.7 [Windows](https://rubyinstaller.org/downloads/) [GNU/Linux](https://www.ruby-lang.org/en/documentation/installation/)